tochka-public/Tochka.JsonRpc/docs/en/client/configuration.md

 > Base URL to send HTTP requests to (configures internal HttpClient)

-Each client method has overload that accepts `requestUrl` as first argument - it will be concatenated to `JsonRpcClientOptionsBase.Url` for cases when some of API methods are hosted by another route
+Each client method has overload that accepts `requestUrl` as first argument - it will be concatenated to `JsonRpcClientOptionsBase.Url` for cases when some of API methods are hosted by another route.

-There are two limitations to prevent unexpected behavior when joining url parts:
+There are two limitations to prevent unexpected behavior when joining URL parts:
  - `JsonRpcClientOptionsBase.Url` must end with `/`
  - `requestUrl` must not start with `/`